aleksandr-oliferuk/pcap2squid/README.md

 This implementation get traffic from [mikrotik sniffer](https://wiki.mikrotik.com/wiki/Manual:Tools/Packet_Sniffer) on udp port 37008 and parse it with [trafr](http://www.mikrotik.com/download/trafr.tgz) program.
 You could rebuild parser image without it and recieve trafic just with tcpdump.

 With this tool you will get statistics, which sites and when watch users of your LAN.
-But it doesnt give you actual trafic amount.
+But it doesn't give you actual trafic amount.

 ## Usage